Robin K. Dreisigacker, J.D.

 Robin Dreisigacker served in management and executive roles in academic medical centers for 20 years prior to her recruitment to the UAMS College of Medicine in 2015.
 Ms. Dreisigacker’s interest in academic medicine was ignited while serving as a project manager on a physician outreach project at the University of Pennsylvania in 1995.
 She has since gone on to hold management and leadership roles in areas spanning operations, strategic planning, communications and government relations at both the University of New Mexico Health Sciences Center and the University of Cincinnati Academic Health Center.
 From 2012 to 2015, she operated a strategic planning/management consulting practice and launched a general civil legal practice in New Mexico.
 Ms. Dreisigacker received her Juris Doctor degree from the University of New Mexico School of Law, where she was honored with the Health Law Scholar Award.
 She received a Bachelor of Arts with distinction in sociology from the University of Pennsylvania.

-Associate Dean, Faculty Affairs
+Associate Dean, Faculty Affairs and Development

 Associate Dean, Student Affairs

-Associate Dean for Northwest Arkansas
+Associate Dean, Northwest Arkansas